substantiv

 verb

-get into one''s hands, take physically"Take a cookie!"
+get into one''s hands, take physically

 "Can you take this bag, please"